 MACON, Georgia — It has been a couple of days since the arrival of Helene and the tropics continue to stay active.
-There are three named storms and two areas of interest outlined by the National Hurricane Center that we'll break down.
+There is one named storm and two areas of interest outlined by the National Hurricane Center that we'll break down.

 One area of interest in the Caribbean Sea has prompted some whiplash, considering it is right where Helene had formed last week.
 But right now, it is too early to tell whether it will form into a hurricane and, if it does, what path it could take.